 Ocular rosacea doesn’t look good or feel good.
 It’s a big jerk.

-I have Clients who have had eye area reactions to makeup remover and now, I am contacting them to see if they have gone to the doctor to ask if it is ocular rosacea.
+I have clients who’ve had eye area reactions to makeup remover and now, I am contacting them to see if they have gone to the doctor to ask if it is ocular rosacea.

 Remember as well that ingredients in eye shadow, mascara, and eye liner can trigger miserable, itchy, red, sore reactions even after using a specific brand for years and years.